AI / Business Intelligence · Client build · Case study

 002 / The arc

-From founder vision to shipped product
+From starting point to shipped product

 Three steps · No filler